Regents Park railway station

-Regents Park railway station is located on the Main South line, serving the Sydney suburb of Regents Park.
+Regents Park railway station is a heritage-listed railway station located on the Main Southern line, serving the Sydney suburb of Regents Park.
 The station is heritage-listed in the state heritage register for New South Wales.
-It is served by Sydney Trains T3 Bankstown line services.
+It is served by Sydney Trains T3 Liverpool & Inner West Line and T6 Lidcombe & Bankstown Line services.

 History

 The original Regents Park station opened on 11 November 1912 when a line was built from Lidcombe.

 The station was moved in 1924 when the Main South line was extended to Cabramatta in an attempt to reduce overcrowding on the Main Western railway line.
 The new station opened on 8 October 1924, built in a characteristic standard design of this period.

 A booking and parcels office was constructed on the footbridge as part of the 1924 station.
 This was replaced with the present building in 1945, and later converted into a kiosk.

-In 2001, a lift was installed from the footbridge down to the platform, and new canopies built connecting to the platform buildings.
+In 2001, a lift was installed from the footbridge down to the platform, and new canopies built connecting to the platform buildings and over the existing footbridge.

 Immediately south of the station lies Sefton Park Junction with services heading south to Bankstown via the Bankstown line and west to Liverpool via the Main South line.
 The Southern Sydney Freight Line passes beneath the junction.
 Until it closed in April 1966, Regents Park was the junction for a line to Potts Hill Reservoir and sidings serving an industrial complex to the north-west of the station.

+Regents Park Station held a celebration for the centenary of the Lidcombe to Cabramatta railway on 14 October 2024 with Sydney Trains staff, Member for Auburn Lynda Voltz, and local residents.

-Platforms & services
+Platforms and services

-Historically Regents Park was served by services from the city and Lidcombe operating to Bankstown and Liverpool on an alternate basis.
-This changed in the early 2000s, when most services to Liverpool were altered to operate via Bankstown.
-Today Regents Park is served by T3 Bankstown line services terminating at Lidcombe and three Liverpool – City via Strathfield services on weekdays.
+Historically, Regents Park was served by services from the city and Lidcombe operating to Bankstown and Liverpool on an alternate basis.
+This changed in the early 2000s, when most services to Liverpool were altered to operate via Bankstown, and in 2013, regular services for Regents Park was limited to the T3 Bankstown Line between Lidcombe and City Circle via Bankstown.
+Today, Regents Park is served by T3 Liverpool & Inner West Line with services to City Circle and shuttle services on the T6 Lidcombe & Bankstown Line.
+Regents Park is now the interchange between the T3 Line and T6 Line for commuters travelling between Liverpool and Bankstown.

 Transport links

-Transdev NSW operate two routes via Regents Park station:
+Transit Systems NSW operates two bus routes via Regents Park station, under contract to Transport for NSW: